Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Now that you know why fish love spice, What kind of spices can you use with your fishing bait?
 Let’s assume that you have the ‘base’ bait already.
 This is either something you made yourself or a ready-made mix bought from the tackle shop.

-In this article, we have compiled a list of the best spices you can use to attract fish on your next fishing trip.
+In this article, I will explain the best spices available to attract fish to use on your next fishing trip.

 What Are The Most Common Spices Used In Fishing Bait?